endangereddataweek/resources/data-capture-and-organization/openrefine-complicated-civic-data.md

 - Enter `value.replace(" 12:"," 00:")` - this will change all times starting with 12 to 00.
 The inclusion of the space and colon ensures that no months, minutes, or seconds are impacted.
 Click OK.
 This should work on 170 cells.
 - On the left side, click 'Remove All' to remove the text filter and bring back both AM and PM rows.
 - Click Date Issued > Edit cells > Common Transforms > To Date - this will convert all of the dates into a standard [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
-- You can spot-check Date Issued with Date_Issued_original to make sure everything is correct.
+- You can spot-check Date Issued with orig_Date_Issued to make sure everything is correct.
 Record #36 takes place at 12:47 PM, and you can see that the conversion worked for those cells we edited.

 ### Geocoding
 This dataset has the locations of each traffic stop in it, but for many mapping platforms, knowing the street address isn't enough.
 Luckily, OpenRefine can use Geolocation APIs to find a latitude and longitude for addresses - even if they're just cross-street descriptions like the ones most commonly used in this dataset.